elm/elm-lang.org/src/guide/chapters/functional-thinking.md

 # Functional Thinking

+This section goes through the features that are at the heart of writing great functional code.
+We will cover [union types](#union-types) which are like enums on steroids, [higher-order functions](#higher-order-functions) which help with code reuse and configuration, and [modules](#modules) which are the key tool in creating strong abstractions and modular code.

 ## Union Types

 A union type is a way to put together many different types.
 If you have Java background, think of them as enums on steroids.

 ### Enumerating Possibilities

 One common use of union types is to enumerate a couple possible states.
 Imagine we are creating a [todo list](http://evancz.github.io/elm-todomvc/) and want to create a filter on which tasks are visible.
 We can show all tasks, all the active tasks, or all the completed tasks.
 We can represent these three states like this:

 ```haskell
 type Visibility